Rengan Rajaratnam: Sedna and Galleon

+Mid-Atlantic Innocence Project

+In 2016, Rengan joined the Mid-Atlantic Innocence Project (MAIP), a non-profit organisation focused on preventing and correcting wrongful convictions in Washington D.C., Maryland and Virginia.
+Initially, Rengan volunteered to screen cases, although MAIP does not typically use non-lawyers for this role.
+After two years, he was invited to join MAIP's Board of Directors.
+In 2019, he was elected Treasurer and Head of the Audit and Finance Committee, overseeing the organisation's financial management.
+In 2020, he joined MAIP's Executive Committee, contributing to its long-term strategic planning.
+Since its founding, MAIP has helped to secure the release or exoneration of over 40 individuals, with Rengan playing a role in the organisation's financial and operational oversight.

 Insider trading allegations

+Background and Trial

-Rajaratnam was arrested in 2013 on insider trading charges.
-The Galleon Group insider trading investigation began with the investigation of Sedna Capital in 2003-2004.
-Prosecutors alleged that Rengan Rajaratnam regularly shared confidential information with his brother, Raj Rajaratnam but he was cleared by a jury in July 2014.
+Rengan was arrested in 2013 on insider trading charges.
+The Galleon Group insider trading investigation began with the investigation of Sedna Capital in 2003–2004.
+Rengan was living in Brazil at the time of the charges.
+He reportedly immediately volunteered to return to face charges and clear his name.
+The judge allowed jurors to hear about Rengan's decision to fly from Brazil to the US shortly after being indicted in 2013.
+The defence argued that this evidence showed Rengan knew he was innocent.

+Prosecutors alleged that Rengan regularly shared confidential information with his brother, Raj Rajaratnam but he was cleared by a jury in July 2014.

-During Raj Rajaratnam's trial, the jury heard Rengan Rajaratnam call former classmate and McKinsey junior partner David Palecek "a little dirty" and "boasted that he [Palecek] 'finally spilled his beans' by sharing corporate secrets."
+During Raj Rajaratnam's trial, the jury heard Rengan call former classmate and McKinsey junior partner David Palecek "a little dirty" and "boasted that he [Palecek] 'finally spilled his beans' by sharing corporate secrets."
 According to Bloomberg, when asked about AMD, Palecek allegedly said "Buy it, buy as much as you can as soon as you can."

-Rengan Rajaratnam's own trial began before U.S. District Court Judge Naomi Reice Buchwald in June 2014.
+Rengan's own trial began before US District Court Judge Naomi Reice Buchwald in June 2014.
 He was "accused of trading on confidential information related to wireless broadband company Clearwire Corp. and chip maker Advanced Micro Devices Inc. in 2008" while at Galleon.
 He was said to have acted on information from his brother and profits from the trades were alleged to be about $800,000.

-He was found not guilty in July 2014, after one day of jury deliberation on the one of the original six counts of the indictment for which he was tried.
+During the trial, Judge Buchwald ruled that there was insufficient evidence to support the key charge of conspiracy to commit insider trading.
+This was a significant decision because conspiracy charges are often central to insider trading prosecutions, as they allow prosecutors to tie defendants to broader schemes.
+During a hearing, Judge Buchwald stated that the two counts on the Clearwire stock purchase are based on a flawed legal premise.
+She stated that no reasonable jury could conclude that Rengan had engaged in insider trading in the stocks of Clearwire.